cg-gdsc/FAQ/Readme.md

 ## Can I change my team name later?

 - No. The name given while creating the team would be considered as the final one.

+## Can I change my team later?

+- Yes, you can change your team later.
+But a participant can only change their team once during the course of the competition.

 ## How to reset the password?
 - Click the "Password Reset" button at the [signup page](https://gdsc.ce.capgemini.com/password_reset/)